kiorky/collective.bilbiocustomviews/README.rst

 -----------------------
 - As CMFBibliography reinitialize index values in catalog, you need to install it first, no automatic installation or it.

+- jqueryi default profile switch off its css when rexecuted, You also need to install datatables, jqueryui & facetednaviguation first